bmuscede/ClangEx/README.md

 ```
 $ sudo apt-get install libboost-all-dev
 ```

+**IMPORTANT NOTE:** Boost libraries are also needed on your system *even if* you are simply running the executable built on another system.
+Follow the instructions above to get the necessary Boost libraries to run the portable executable.

 ###Building ClangEx
 Now that the prerequisties are all satisfied, you can now download and build ClangEx!
 If all prerequisties are truly satisfied, ClangEx should build without issue.